coolpalani/installing-kubernetes-with-kubeadm/README.md

 Execute the output of previous step **on the minions** <br />
 The ouput looks like the following: <br />

-``This node has joined the cluster:
+    This node has joined the cluster:
     * Certificate signing request was sent to master and a response was received.
-* The Kubelet was informed of the new secure connection details.``
+    * The Kubelet was informed of the new secure connection details.

+## Step 6: Check the installation
+There are some steps that I recommend to test the success of the installation.<br />
+First, execute the following command in the master:<br />
+    ``kubectl get nodes``<br />
+In my case, I've encountered with all nodes are in status "Not Ready"<br />

+    NAME              STATUS     ROLES     AGE       VERSION
+    centos-master     NotReady   master    55m       v1.9.2
+    centos-minion-1   NotReady   <none>    45m       v1.9.2
+    centos-minion-2   NotReady   <none>    45m       v1.9.2

+To fix this I did the following:<br />

+Execute the following on master:<br />
+    ``kubectl get nodes -o jsonpath='{.items[*].spec.podCIDR}' --all-namespaces``<br />
+If the output is empty, edit /etc/kubernetes/manifests/kube-controller-manager.yaml<br /> Add the following lines on the spec of kube-controller-manager command (line 24):<br />

+    - --allocate-node-cidrs=true
+    - --cluster-cidr=10.244.0.0/16

+Then reload kubelet<br />
+    ``systemctl daemon-reload;systemctl restart kubelet`` <br />

+After this fix, the output was the following:<br />

+    NAME              STATUS     ROLES     AGE       VERSION
+    centos-master     Ready      master    55m       v1.9.2
+    centos-minion-1   NotReady   <none>    45m       v1.9.2
+    centos-minion-2   NotReady   <none>    45m       v1.9.2

+Executing <br />
+    kubectl describe nodes <br />
+The following error was observed in the two minions nodes: <br />

+    KubeletNotReady runtime network not ready: NetworkReady=false reason:NetworkPluginNotReady message:docker: network plugin is not ready: cni config uninitialized

+To fix this I did the following:<br /> edit /etc/systemd/system/kubelet.service.d/10-kubeadm.conf <br />
+remove Environment="$KUBELET_NETWORK_ARGS=..." line <br />

+and then restart kubelet <br />
+    ``systemctl daemon-reload;systemctl restart kubelet ``<br />

+After this points, all the nodes are in Ready status